boldflight/BibleConverter/test_EPUB/output/Romans.md

 [10] But you who eat vegetables only—why do you judge your brother or sister?
 And you who eat everything—why do you despise your brother or sister?
 For we will all stand before the judgment seat of God.
 [11] For it is written, “As I live, says the Lord, every knee will bow to me, and every tongue will give praise to God.”
 [12] Therefore, each of us will give an account of himself to God.

+### Exhortation for the Strong not to Destroy the Weak

 [13] Therefore we must not pass judgment on one another, but rather determine never to place an obstacle or a trap before a brother or sister.
 [14] I know and am convinced in the Lord Jesus that there is nothing unclean in itself; still, it is unclean to the one who considers it unclean.
 [15] For if your brother or sister is distressed because of what you eat, you are no longer walking in love.
 Do not destroy by your food someone for whom Christ died.